Hudson's FTM Resource Guide

 Coffee Can Lid/Flexible Plastic Disc

 This is a rather simple device that can be easily made at home.
-Take the flexible plastic lid from a can of coffee grinds, or from a similar package (like a cottage cheese container), and cut away the lip so it is flat.
+Take the flexible plastic lid from a can of coffee grinds, or from a similar package (like a cottage cheese container or large yogurt tub), and cut away the lip so it is flat.
 The lid needs to be flexible enough to roll into a funnel shape or a U-shape for use.
-Hold the funnel end/U-end far enough back so that you position it behind your urethral opening, aim the pointed end down toward the toilet bowl, and pee.
+Hold the funnel end/U-end far enough back so that you position it behind your urethral opening.
+Aim the pointed end down toward the toilet bowl, and pee.
 You will have to practice to get the hang of it.
 You can also experiment with trimming and rolling the device in a manner that works best for you.
 These devices are easy to carry and conceal in your back pocket, or even in a small pocket in your underwear.
 Very fine grit sandpaper can be used to smooth out any rough edges.

 Medicine Spoon